Rohingya refugees in Bangladesh: History

 Since the 1970s Rohingya refugees have been coming to Bangladesh from Myanmar.
-In the 1990s, more than 250,000 resided in refugees camps in Bangladesh.
 In the early 2000s, all but 20,000 of them were repatriated to Myanmar, some against their will.
 This respite ended in 2015 and by 2017, an estimated 300,000 to 500,000 Rohingya refugees were in Bangladesh.
 Most of the refugees are located along the Teknaf-Cox's Bazar highway that is parallel to the Naf River, which is the border between Bangladesh and Myanmar.
 Most of the refugees are located in or near Cox's Bazar, a coastal area dependent upon tourism.

 Bangladesh blamed the refugees for crime and 2012 Ramu violence in Cox's Bazar.
-Bangladesh also follows a policy of making the country unwelcome for Rohingya refugees.
+Bangladesh also follows a policy of making the country unwelcoming for Rohingya refugees.
 The majority of the refugees are unregistered, with only 32 thousand refugees registering themselves with UNHCR and the Bangladeshi government.
 An estimated 200,000+ refugees are living unregistered in Bangladesh.
 Amnesty International (AI) reports have stated that the Myanmar security forces are committing rape, extrajudicial killing, and burning homes belonging to the Rohingya in a December 2016 report.
 Refugees have been displacing the indigenous people of the Chittagong Hill Tracts.
 They have also been blamed for importing the narcotic drug Ya Ba.

+The former Prime Minister of Bangladesh, Sheikh Hasina, declared that 35,000 Rohingya were transferred to Bhasan Char to "keep Rohingya youth away from criminal activities."
+She also emphasized the difficulty of repatriating Rohingya back to Myanmar due to the civil war, and preventing foreign armed groups from using Bangladesh as a guerrilla sanctuary.